tommyheavenly7/aws-cli/README.md

 source docker/.bashrc
 ```

-After that, build and up the container
+After that, build and up the container.

 ```shellscript
 docker-compose build --force-rm --pull